sweet home Conservation and historical society

 People of African descent have been residents of Texas since the story of New Spain and its exploration, conquest, and colonization of the New World of the Western Hemisphere began on the Iberian Peninsula.
 Mustafa Azemmouri, called “Estvanico” or “Esteban” was a Moroccan born around 1528, accompanied Spanish explorer Cabeza de Vaca across the territory which would be named Texas.
 San Antonio's history began with indigenous peoples, but its colonial era started in 1718 with the Spanish founding Mission San Antonio de Valero (the Alamo) and the presidio.
 In 1731, 16 families were sent to San Antonio, most directly from the Canary Islands, and a few may have come from Havana.
 At eleven o'clock in the morning, March 9, 1731, fifteen families of fifty-five settlers filed before the captain of the Presidio of San Antonio, who welcomed them in the name of King Philip V.

+The Republic of Texas was a sovereign nation from 1836 to 1846, established after Texians declared independence from Mexico, and it was annexed by the U.S. as a state in 1845, becoming officially part of the Union in 1846.
+During its ten years, the Republic faced Mexican invasions, economic issues, and Native American conflicts, with its leaders divided between joining the U.S. and remaining independent.
 The Antebellum South era was a period in the history of the Southern United States that extended from the conclusion of the War of 1812 to the start of the American Civil War in 1861.
 This era was marked by the prevalent practice of slavery and the associated societal norms it cultivated.
 By 1850 slaves comprised an average of nearly twenty percent of the population of Austin, Galveston, and Houston.
 Older San Antonio reportedly had 168 black slaves among its population of 3,436.
 Having little choice in their work destination, many slaves developed a preference for city life.
 As his rural hirer discovered, one former Galveston slave had vowed “not to work on any plantation” and said, “I will not live out of a city or town."

 Black history in San Antonio is rich and foundational, dating back to Spanish settlement with Moors among early explorers and settlers, evolving through slavery, Reconstruction, and Jim Crow segregation, which centered the community on the Eastside.
 St. Paul Square and the Baptist Settlement fostered vibrant cultural hubs like churches and businesses despite systemic barriers.
 Averaging less than seven percent of the city’s population; from 1900-1970, black San Antonians were the epitome of W.E.B.
 Du Bois’ “Talented Tenth” and "Black Wall Street."
 With the assistance of the church, educational institutions, and military leadership and bases like Fort Sam Houston, Kelly Air Force Base, Brooks AFB, Randolph AFB, and Lackland AFB, the community thrived as the home of numerous doctors, lawyers, military, business, and other professionals.